MicrosoftDocs/cpp-docs.it-it/docs/standard-library/tuple-functions.md

 ### <a name="parameters"></a>Parametri

+*TN*
-`TN` Il tipo di base dell'ennesimo elemento tupla.
+ Tipo di base dell'ennesimo elemento tupla.

 ### <a name="remarks"></a>Note